Heuer Carrera Calibre 18 Telemeter: the Heuers we like

 When I look at the Heuer Carrera Calibre 18 Telemeter I feel a sense of relief, as I know that the manufacturer's marketing and brand strategists still believe that, within the company, there’s still room for a product line that is the brand’s legacy and, at the same time, it is also an alternative offer to those, like myself, who are most likely not going to buy the next Tag that was named after David Guetta.
-I own two Monacos, one is the TAG Heuer Monaco Sixty Nine and the other is a TAG Heuer Monaco Calibre 12 (you can take a look at these beautiful timepieces on here and on here ) and my eyes always start sparkling with joy when I hear that the brand is due to release or has released already a new item sporting the Heuer logo.
+I own two Monacos, one is the TAG Heuer Monaco Sixty Nine and the other is a TAG Heuer Monaco Calibre 12 and my eyes always start sparkling with joy when I hear that the brand is due to release or has released already a new item sporting the Heuer logo.

 The rally strap and the big historical Heuer logo that appears on the folding clasp complete a package that, at least on paper and from an aesthetical and emotional standpoint, would make me immediately step into the nearest retailer and buy this timepiece even today.
 If you drilldown into the technical features list, you find out that the Heuer Carrera Calibre 18 Telemeter is equipped with a chrono movement that is made by a Sellita base movement (the SW300 according to my sources), where TAG has applied a chrono module by Dubois Depraz (that makes this watch a modular chronograph), a couple of interesting details that are aimed at arousing watch experts' curiosity.
 Generally speaking, however, it means that the manufacturer is not using an in-house-built-movement but rather a combination of technology coming from two different suppliers.